|

 Hertford College, Oxford.

-you can find some samples, and lots of links to other interesting poetry-related sites.
+had poems published in magazines, on the WWW, and read on television.
+On this site you can find some samples, and links to other interesting poetry-related sites.

 as guide for those wanting to find out about poetry and literature on the Internet.